MemberA2600/Fortari2600/README.md

 <li>A really "basic Basic"</li>
 <li>One customizable 2 sprites kernel</li>
 <li>One multisprite kernel</li>
-<li>The option to include a mini kernel to place items under the game screen</li>
+<li>The option to include a mini kernel to place items under the game screen and also a partion of vblank</li>
 <li>A really "basic Basic"</li>
 <li>A titlescreen editor (supporting only one screen)</li>
 </ul>